salhi197/_aminenews/wp-content/plugins/litespeed-cache/readme.txt

 == Changelog ==

+= 3.5.0.2 - Sep 30 2020 =
+This is a temporary revert fix.
+Code is same as v3.4.2.
+Will go v3.5.1 for final fix and tuning tomorrow.

 = 3.4.2 - Sep 8 2020 =
 * **CCSS** Corrected the issue that wrongly appended non-CSS files to CSS in links before sending request.